 I have learnt so much in Drama.

-People who think it is just about acting could not be more wrong!
-I have really enjoyed taking ownership of my learning and being encouraged to take risks.
-You develop a really close bond with the people you work with, and it has made me feel much more confident about myself.
-11 Researching significant cultural, historical and political events has made me think about so many important issues.
-I am so proud to have created work during the course that I know I will never forget.
+I have really enjoyed taking

+ownership of my learning and being

+encouraged to take risks.

+You develop a really close bond with

+the people you work with, and it has

+significantly boosted my confidence

+both creatively and personally.